ekera/qunundrum/docs/pages/compare-diagonal-distributions.md

 If one or more slices are present in only one of the distributions for a given $t$, a warning is printed.

 This is followed by the total probability mass captured by the first and second distribution, respectively, the sum of $\delta$, and the maximum $\delta$, on the last line.
-Note that the totals on the last line only consider the slices that exist in both distributions for the above range of t.
+Note that the totals on the last line only consider the slices that exist in both distributions for the above range of $t$.

 Note furthermore that the above comparison assumes that the two distributions are symmetric, in that only slices for positive $m_1$, $m_2$ are compared and $p_1$, $p_2$ doubled accordingly.